 The Moab community has long cherished the Museum’s most iconic artifact that regional native Americans call a load-bearing basket.
 The basket was discovered in 1990 by teenagers David York, Travis Hoag, and Steve Walden, in the cliffs that rim Moab and Spanish Valley southwest of town.
-At a time when few archaeological excavations had been conducted in the Moab area, the basket provided important evidence of prehistoric human inhabitants in the region.
+At a time when few archaeological excavations had been conducted in the Moab area, the basket provided important evidence of early inhabitants in the region.

 For the Hopi, and many native Americans, Kyaftsi (a respectful relationship to the natural world) is necessary for sustainable stewardship of the local environment.
 One is mindful of only taking what is needed and in return, can be a part of the ancestral connections to the cultural landscape.
 It is likely that the artist who constructed this basket would have been aware of the local environment, its growing conditions, where to collect basketry materials, and the plants valued for their color dying properties, such as wild green stem teas.
 One of the most unique aspects of this treasured object is a decorative geometric motif visible on the basket’s exterior that was created by weaving dyed fibers together or by applying a pigment after its completion.